fbarulli/this_and_that/readme.md

 #the areas that im currently working on.
+More will soon follow.